liferay/liferay-docs/develop/tutorials/articles/240-javascript-module-loaders/10-liferay-amd-module-loader.markdown

 ## What is a JavaScript module? [](id=what-is-a-javascript-module)

-JavaScript modules are a way to encapsulate a piece of code into a useful unit that exports its' capability/value.
+A JavaScript module encapsulates a piece of code into a useful unit that exports its capability/value.
 This makes it easy for other modules to explicitly require this piece of code.
 Structuring an application this way makes it easier to see the broader scope, easier to find what you're looking for, and keeps related pieces close together.
+This way of coding is a specification for the JavaScript language called Asynchronous Module Definition, or AMD.

 ## Purpose of Liferay AMD Module Loader [](id=purpose-of-liferay-amd-module-loader)

 A normal web page usually loads JavaScript files via HTML `script` tags.
 That's fine for small websites, but when developing large scale web applications, a more robust organization and loader is needed.
-A module loader allows an application to load dependencies easily by just specifying a string that identifies the module name.
+A module loader allows an application to load dependencies easily by specifying a string that identifies the module name.

 Now that you know the purpose of the Liferay AMD Module Loader, you can learn how to define modules next.